harshaltapre/harshaltapre/README.md

 ---

+## Profile

 Final-year Electronics and Telecommunication Engineering student focused on embedded firmware, IoT automation, and hardware-software integration.
 I build reliable firmware for microcontrollers, interface sensors and peripherals, and design IoT pipelines that connect hardware to cloud and mobile platforms.

-Currently working at **Swayog Energy** on IoT-driven energy monitoring systems.
+Currently working at **Swayog Energy** on IoT-driven solar energy monitoring and automation systems.
 Actively studying RTOS and Linux drivers to grow toward production-grade embedded engineering.

+---

+## Engineering Focus

+- Embedded firmware development for microcontroller-based systems
+- Sensor interfacing and data acquisition over I2C, SPI, and UART
+- IoT communication pipelines using MQTT and REST
+- Real-world automation logic for energy and monitoring applications
+- Hardware-software integration from bare-metal to cloud dashboard

 ---